hsnilsson/MPFExtractor/README.md

 <img src="assets/Individual images overview.png">

-## Installation
+## Usage

 Include MPFExtractor.js in your html file or import as a module.

-## Usage

 (Also see examples in `index.html` how to use the extractor: Either on HTML `<img>` elements, or on uploaded files.)